 Build Linear Regression Model

-Input data should contain at least one numeric column for "What to Predict" and more than one categorical and/or numeric columns as Variable Columns.
+Input data should contain a numeric column for "Target Variable" and more than one categorical and/or numeric columns as Predictor Variable Columns.

 - P Value Threshold to be Significant - P value must be smaller than this value for coefficients to be considered statistically significant.